DLHub-Argonne/dlhub_sdk/docs/servable-types.rst

 DLHub uses the same information as `TensorFlow Serving <https://www.tensorflow.org/serving/>`_ for serving a TensorFlow model.

+DLHub supports multiple functions to be defined for the same ``SavedModel`` servable, but requires one function is marked with ``DEFAULT_SERVING_SIGNATURE_DEF_KEY``.

+The SDK also determines the version of TensorFlow installed on your system, and lists it as a requirement.

+How these models are created is very different between TF1 and TF2.

+TF1
++++

-Accordingly, you must save your model using the ``SavedModelBuilder`` as described in the `TensorFlow Serving documentation <https://www.tensorflow.org/serving/serving_basic>`_.
+Save your model using the ``SavedModelBuilder`` as described in the `TensorFlow v1.0 <https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/saved_model/Builder>`_.
 As an example, consider a graph expressing :math:`y = x + 1`::